-District policies are adopted by the Everett Public Schools Board of Directors, based on laws and regulations.
-Procedures are developed by administrative staff to implement Board adopted policies.
+District policies are adopted by the Everett Public Schools Board of Directors, based on state and federal laws and regulations.
+Procedures are developed by administrative staff to implement board adopted policies.

-The following pages provide nondiscrimination, harassment, and complaint policies and procedures, as well as some of the most frequently referenced policies and procedures, and include an example of how the policy/procedure might apply in a specific situation.
+The following pages provide district staff our nondiscrimination, harassment, and complaint policies and procedures, as well as some of the most frequently referenced policies and procedures.
+Included are examples of how the policy/procedure might apply in a specific situation.
+All district policies and procedures can be accessed online at https://docushare.everett.k12.wa.us/docushare/dsweb/View/Collection-189.